III- 1 Information Categories and Sensitivity

 These categories are derived from the Federal Information Processing Standard 199 (FIPS-199)

-Case will not use the terms 'confidential, secret, top secret' unless they accurately describe information so categorized by the U.S. Government in the OMB Circular A-130 as pertaining to national security information.
-In general, none of the information at that level will appear in the Case academic, administrative, research, and IT environment.
+Case Western Reserve University will not use the terms 'confidential, secret, top secret' unless they accurately describe information so categorized by the U.S. Government in the OMB Circular A-130 as pertaining to national security information.
+In general, none of the information at that level will appear in the CWRU academic, administrative, research, and [U]Tech environment.

 Information Management Requirements